AY2425S2-CS2103T-T15-2/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   1. Run it using the command 'java -jar jcroster+.jar' Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 1. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   1. Re-launch the app.<br>
        Expected: The most recent window size and location is retained.

 1. _{ more test cases …​ }_